 13.1 General

 Communication Release allows MCData user or MCData server to release MCData communications on-demand or based on policies.
 These procedures are applicable for SDS and FD and can be initiated by communication originator or MCData server.
+A subset of these procedures is applicable for MCData IPCONN.

 13.2 On-network